2023 Reading List

 by Robert Goddard

-My thoughts: I don't read a lot of mysteries, so I was pleasantly surprised by how this one kept me captivated all throughout Harry's misadventures across the UK and the States trying to solve a most intricate case surrounding a son he never knew he had.
+My thoughts: I don't read a lot of mysteries, so I was pleasantly surprised by how this one kept me captivated all throughout Harry's misadventures across England and the USA trying to solve a most intricate case surrounding a son he never knew he had.
 Personally, the ending was really dissatisfying, and almost cringe-worthy, but the tumultous twists of the plot had me interested just the same.

-Location: the UK, a trip to Copenhagen, Denmark and a few states across the USA
+Location: England, a trip to Copenhagen, Denmark and a few states across the USA

 Found: picked up from a free book stand in Salzburg, Austria in September 2021